 Washing Machines

-The NAHB 10-year average for washing machines is dragged down by two factors: the proliferation of front-load machines (which historically have shorter lifespans than top-loaders due to bearing and door-boot wear) and the budget tier expansion of the last decade.
+DOE's 13.4-year mean for washing machines still gets pulled down relative to the top of the tier range by two factors: the proliferation of front-load machines (which historically have shorter lifespans than top-loaders due to bearing and door-boot wear) and the budget tier expansion of the last decade.
 Mid-range front-loaders typically deliver 10 to 13 years; mid-range top-loaders 11 to 14.
 Miele explicitly publishes that its W1 washing machines are tested through 5,000 wash cycles, which the company describes as simulating 20 years of average household use.
 Real-world Miele washer lifespans of 15 to 20 years are widely reported by owners and Consumer Reports, with the caveat that Miele does not guarantee 20 years; only that the design target is that range.

 Two maintenance tasks meaningfully extend washer lifespan: replacing rubber fill hoses every five years (the single most common catastrophic failure mode is a burst hose flooding the laundry room), and running a tub-clean cycle monthly to prevent biofilm in front-loaders.